SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 To everyone in this thread in your opinion, how many women are as bad as the woman featured in the image I have posted?
 I live in the USA so could you give me a percentage of how many are unlikable whores who hate all women?

-[spoiler] Regardless of the answer, this still won't change my mind of robowaifus.
-I would much rather have a robotic waifu than a 3d woman. [/spoiler]
+%% Regardless of the answer, this still won't change my mind of robowaifus.
+I would much rather have a robotic waifu than a 3d woman. %%

 # 45
 >>227